sematic-ai/sematic/docs/api.md

     instead.
 Defaults to False.
 If that file is expanded to more than that limit (through external action), then the pod will be terminated.

+- `security_context`: KubernetesSecurityContext

+    Custom security context for your container to run in.
+Can ONLY be set if your Sematic administrator has enabled the `ALLOW_CUSTOM_SECURITY_CONTEXTS` server setting.

 ### `KubernetesSecretMount`

 Information about how to expose Kubernetes secrets when running a Sematic func.